Grumstrup1/41934_G42/A3/README.md

 The tool consists of two Python scripts:

 - **[main.py](A3/main.py)** - handles the menu, terminal interaction, and the catalog for prices and default areas
-- **[utils.py](A3/utils.py)** - contains all functions for reading the IFC, classifying elements, calculating areas, and estimating costs
+- **[utils.py](A3/utils.py)** - handles all IFC-related data extraction, geometry processing, filtering, and cost-calculation functionality.

 The tool requires access to the IFC file on the computer running it.